ContionMig/TacoShack-Farmer/README.md

 Selfbot Farmer  for the popular discord gaming bot, TacoShack.
 It provides many modules, which includes, auto work, auto gift, auto coupon claim, auto upgrade buys and many more

-I focused on mainly on being stealthy, adding alot of random variables and timings which would make it slightly harder to detect.
-Everything the bot sends can be quite random as well, as i made seperate threads for each module, which would make it slightly harder to find a pattern.
+I focused on mainly on being stealthy, adding a lot of random variables and timings which would make it slightly harder to detect.
+Everything the bot sends can be quite random as well, as i made separate threads for each module, which would make it slightly harder to find a pattern.
 Other than that, the farmer would also sends a random command from the list every now and than along side resting for awhile.
 Every rest in the farmer is also random, plus the cooldown.
 Other than that, the bot also uses most commands from lists, this includes commands which has alternate commands, for an example, !shack is the same as !b.

 # Features

 ### Multiple Bots

 You are able to run multiple bots in the same script.
 But please make sure each bot has one text channel dedicated to it.
-As tacoshack does not list who requested most of it's command, my farmer can't differentnate who the bot repied to.
+As tacoshack does not list who requested most of it's command, my farmer can't differentiate who the bot replied to.
 Therefore, please only use ONE text channel for ONE bot.

 ### Secondary Channels

-So i coded this mainly due to wanting to leveing up on the offical taco shack server.
-They have a system where if you use commands and text in their offical discord server, you get EXP which you can use to level up, therefore this feature just sends messages which my farmer does not care about the reply or random commands into the secondary channel list
+So i coded this mainly due to wanting to leveling up on the official taco shack server.
+They have a system where if you use commands and text in their official discord server, you get EXP which you can use to level up, therefore this feature just sends messages which my farmer does not care about the reply or random commands into the secondary channel list

 ### Auto Upgrade

 This is the most useful feature in the farmer.
 It uses all the commands which displays all the different things you can buy and records the price than auto buys the cheapest options from the entire list.
 It also allows you to use different command for it, for an example, the employees list, requires you to do !hire, while everything else requires !buy.
-You can set indivisual commands.
+You can set individual commands.

 ### Auto Boost